junxit/us-congress-bills-110/metadata.md

 - 2008-09-15 — Introduced in House
 - 2008-09-15 — Introduced in House
 - 2008-09-15 — Referred to the House Committee on Financial Services.
+- 2008-09-23 — Considered under suspension of the rules. (consideration: CR H8699-8700)
+- 2008-09-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6894.
+- 2008-09-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-23 — Mr. Gutierrez moved to suspend the rules and pass the bill.
+- 2008-09-23 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H8699)
+- 2008-09-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H8699)